Diamonds & Dancefloors: Cover artworks

-Music and lyrics
+Composition

-Diamonds & Dancefloors is a pop and dance-pop record with a "synth-pop backbone" and "electropop melodies with some 90s synths and a touch of disco".
+Diamonds & Dancefloors is a pop, dance-pop and new wave record with a "synth-pop backbone" and "electropop melodies with some 90s synths and a touch of disco".
 According to Max, the sound and lyrics of the album "will make you cry and dance at the same time".
 She described the album's main theme as "basically heartbreak on the dancefloor".
 Unlike her previous album, Heaven & Hell, Max mentioned that Diamonds & Dancefloors is more about her personal life, especially her past relationships.
 The album contains lyrics about the deterioration and eventual breakdown of a relationship, as well as empowering and escapist lyrics.

 Songs

 Diamonds & Dancefloors opens with "Million Dollar Baby", a pop and Eurodance song, inspired by music from the 2000s.
-The song interpolates "Can't Fight the Moonlight" (2000) by LeAnn Rimes and contains lyrics based on the theme of empowerment, which begins with grief and ends in emancipation.
+The song interpolates "Can't Fight the Moonlight" (2000) by LeAnn Rimes and contains lyrics that reference assistive reproductive technology.
 The second track, "Sleepwalker", is a synth-pop song with "slick" production and a "nocturnal feeling", where Max sings about becoming the obsession of someone who has fallen in love with her.
 The third track, "Maybe You're the Problem", is a dance-pop and synth-pop song, with influences from Eurodance, Europop and music in the 1980s.
 The lyrics describe Max's initiation to depart from a relationship with a selfish partner.
 The fourth track, "Ghost", is an early 1990s house song with lyrics about not being able to forget an ex-lover.
-The fifth track, "Hold Up (Wait a Minute)", is a dance-pop song with elements of disco, where Max sings about her growing suspicion of her lover cheating on her with someone else.
+The fifth track, "Hold Up (Wait A Minute)", is a dance-pop song with elements of disco, where Max sings about her growing suspicion of her lover cheating on her with someone else.
 The sixth track, "Weapons", is a disco-pop and Europop song that contains lyrics about recognizing one's own fallibility and vulnerability and therefore becoming strong and "invincible".
-It is followed by the album's title track, an early 1990s house song that has been described as a "club anthem", with lyrics of escapism and freedom, inspired by Max's mental state during the COVID-19 Pandemic.
+It is followed by the album's title track, an early 1990s house song that has been described as a "club anthem", with lyrics of escapism and freedom, inspired by Max's mental state during the COVID-19 pandemic.